Contact us

 2. Endothelial dysfunction: etiopathogenesis and innovative therapeutic approaches.

-6. Studies of changes in arterial stiffness and signal-mediated electrocardiography in cardiovascular pathology and comorbidities.
+6. Studies of changes in arterial stiffness and signal-mediated electrocardiography in cardiovascular pathologies and comorbidities.

 II.
-ISI articles published by the discipline members in journals with FI in the last 10 years > 100.
+ISI articles published by the members of our chair in journals with IF in the last 10 years > 100.

 III.
-Research projects – with the discipline of Pathophysiology as coordinator or partner:
+Research projects – with the chair of Pathophysiology as coordinator or partner:

 International projects: